brianr747/SFC_models/RoadToVersion1.rst

 The following are the areas of code that will be examined.

+- Sanity checks of model output.
+(Do balance sheets balance?)
 - Logging will be back-filled throughout the code base.
 The user should be able to see what is happening by looking at the log. **[Started.]**
 - An Equation class may be added.
 Previously, equations were just lists of